agilly/lao_bytecode/compact_lao_messages_app/README.md

     * uharfbuzz
     * grapheme
     * tqdm
-    * You may also need system-level dependencies like freetype-dev.
+You may also need system-level dependencies like freetype-dev.

 ## How to Run

-1. python3 run.py
+1. `python3 run.py`

 ### What Happens:
 If input.csv already exists, it is loaded and processed.
 If input.csv does not exist, you will be prompted to enter phrases one at a time in the terminal.
 Each phrase is broken into grapheme clusters and rasterized to 30×30 black & white bitmaps.
-### Outputs:
-./arduino_code/glyph_bitmaps.h
-./arduino_code/phrases_to_display.h